jameschapman19/SSL-EY/readme.md

 ## Citation

-If you find this repository useful, please consider giving a star :star: and citation:
+If you find this repository useful, please consider giving a star ⭐ and citation:

 @inproceedings{
 chapman2023cca,